The Best First Cars for New Teenage Drivers: Real Picks, Real Reasons

 What Actually Matters Before You Buy

-• Start with insurance quotes, not a shortlist.
-The gap between insuring a teenager on a Corolla versus a Focus or Jetta can be hundreds of dollars a year.
+Start with insurance quotes, not a shortlist.
+The gap between insuring a teenager on a Corolla versus a Focus or Jetta can be significant, but the actual number depends on your zip code, the driver's record, and the coverage level you choose.
+I don't have a reliable national figure to give you here.
+What I can tell you is that insurance is routinely the largest annual cost variable in this price range, and it swings hard by vehicle.
 Get the numbers before you fall in love with a specific car.

-• AWD matters in cold climates.
-The Subaru Impreza is the only car here that offers it as standard.
+AWD matters in cold climates.
+The Subaru Impreza is the only car here confirmed to offer it as standard across all trims.
 In the right geography it justifies the higher purchase price and fuel cost.
 In mild climates, it doesn't.

 Written by